-Sure, to offer free shipping, you’ll have to factor shipping costs into your pricing model, but that’s exactly what brick-and-mortar stores are doing even when they have sales on.
+Sure, to offer free shipping, you’ll have to factor shipping costs into your pricing model, but that’s exactly what brick-and-mortar stores have done for years, even during the sale season.
 Plus, it has some serious benefits.

-Here’s why you should consider offering free shipping to your customers this Black Friday.
+Here’s how you can benefit from offering free shipping to your customers this Black Friday.

 In fact, a report carried out by e-commerce consultancy firm Forrester revealed that delivery charges are the number 1 reason why customers abandon their online baskets before finalising their purchase.